Sebastián Montoya: 2022

 At the start of 2022 Montoya made his debut in the Formula Regional Asian Championship with Mumbai Falcons India Racing.
 After scoring pole position for the first race, Montoya scored his first car racing win of his career in a lights-to-flag victory.
 Montoya took his second win during the third round at the Dubai Autodrome, also from pole position.
-He was ultimately unable to finish the season, but ended the championship in 7th place with 92 points.
+He was ultimately unable to finish the season, but ended the championship in seventh place with 92 points.

 Montoya moved up to the 2022 Formula Regional European Championship with Prema Racing.
 Montoya started his season strongly, taking two eighth places and a fourth place in the opening three races.
 Just before his weekend at Spa-Francorchamps, Montoya announced that he had started receiving backing and sponsorship from Red Bull, marking him as a Red Bull athlete.
 However, he failed to score a single point during the final eight races, and finished 13th in the standings with 44 points.

 2023

-At the start of 2023, Montoya is set to do the full season in the 2023 Formula Regional Middle East Championship with Hitech Grand Prix.
+At the start of 2023, Montoya competed the full season in the 2023 Formula Regional Middle East Championship with Hitech Grand Prix.
 Montoya finished the season 21st in the standings, scoring only two points finishes.

 FIA Formula 3 Championship

 2022

-Due to Oliver Goethe's Euroformula Open commitments, Montoya replaced him and made his first F3 appearance in Zandvoort, driving for Campos Racing whilst Hunter Yeany recovered from a wrist injured.
+Due to Oliver Goethe's Euroformula Open commitments, Montoya replaced him and made his first F3 appearance in Zandvoort, driving for Campos Racing whilst Hunter Yeany recovered from a wrist injury.
 Following free practice in which he ended 17th, Montoya stated that "the car is a massive step" and "it's been quite good though."
 He qualified seventh as a red flag thwarted his rivals attempts to improve their lap times.
 Montoya finished both races in eighth place, being the only one in the Campos team to score points during the weekend.
 Montoya was ranked 21st in the final standings classification.

 In late September, Montoya partook in the post-season test that year with Hitech Grand Prix at Jerez.